 Legacy of Poetry Day

-In celebration of National Poetry Month, San Jose State University will once again host its annual Legacy of Poetry Day 11:45 a.m. to 3:30 p.m.
-April 24 at Caret Plaza, outside the campus entrance for the Dr. Martin Luther King Jr. Library.
+In celebration of National Poetry Month, San Jose State University will host its annual Legacy of Poetry Day 2:30 to 5:00 p.m.
+April 23 at Caret Plaza, outside the campus entrance for the Dr. Martin Luther King Jr. Library.
+San Franciso Poet Laureate.
+Alejandro Murguia, American Book Award-winning author of Stray Poems and the short story collection This War Called Love, will be the keynote reader.

-SJSU’s Legacy of Poetry Day will continue through the afternoon with readings by students, SJSU faculty members, emeriti, and alumni.
-There will be readings by a number of SJSU faculty poets including Alan Soldofsky, Gloria Collins, Neli Moody, and Linda Lappin among others.
-President Mohammad Qayoumi and Interim Provost Andrew Hale Feinstein will offer opening remarks and readings for the event.
-Professors Alan Soldofsky (English & Comparative Literature) and Annette Nellen (Accounting and Finance) organize the annual gathering, which is sponsored by the SJSU Poets and Writers Coalition, with co- sponsorship support from the SJSU President’s Office, Academic Senate, the MLK Library, the Creative Writing Program, Department of English and Comparative Literature, SJSU Associated Students, and Poetry Center San Jose.
+SJSU President Mohammed Qayoumi and Provost Andrew Hale Feinstein will offer opening remarks and readings for the event.
+Professors Alan Soldofsky (English and Comparative Literature) and Annette Nellen (Accounting and Finance) organize the annual gathering, which is sponsored by the SJSU Poets and Writers Coalition, with co-sponsorship support from the SJSU President's Office, Academic Senate, the College of Humanities and the Arts, the MLK Library, the Creative Writing Program, Department of English and Comparative Literature, SJSU Associated Students, and Poetry Center San Jose.

 SJSU’s Legacy of Poetry Day is celebrated annually as part of National Poetry Month, on the Thursday closest to San Jose’s first nationally renowned poet, Edwin Markham’s, birthday (April 23, 1852).
 Markham is best known for writing “A Man With A Hoe,” a poem embodying the oppressed suffering of farm laborers.